ags54/team6-resume-analyser/docs/SETUP.md

 #### from the command line

-If you are using another editor that doesnt support eslint, or you can't set it up for some reason, you can also format your code using
+If you are using another editor that doesnt support eslint, or you can't set it up for some reason, you can also lint your code using

 (in `frontend`)
 ```sh